rtrigg/rtrigg.github.io/content/posts/setting-up-hugo.md

 Later: I ran into a lot of other troubles, and decided to switch to a newer theme.
-The Pixyll theme I had picked, except for the README, hadn't been updated in years.
-Searching for "hugo theme 2022" was the way to go, leading me to a [new theme](https://github.com/adityatelange/hugo-PaperMod).
-I had thinks working locally (by using `hugo server`, which I should have been using at first to see how things looked!).
+The Pixyll theme I had picked, except for the README, hadn't been updated in years.[^2] Searching for "hugo theme 2022" was the way to go, leading me to a [new theme](https://github.com/adityatelange/hugo-PaperMod).
+I had things working locally (by using `hugo server`, which I should have been using at first to see how things looked!).
 It turns out that I got mixed up and had conflated the "default branch" with the publishing branch, or [publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 Once I got that sorted, everything was good to go!
 I think I jinxed myself by talking earlier about how this only took "an hour and a half," but I'm happy that everything seems to be working now, except for images, which I will revisit.

-In no particular order, the websites I poked around at while trying to figure this out and troubleshoot:
+In no particular order, here's most of the websites I came across while trying to figure this out and troubleshoot:

 - <https://github.com/gohugoio/hugo>
 - <https://gohugo.io/hosting-and-deployment/hosting-on-github>